 1. The office as it exists, by copying the existing physical space and putting it in VR, available for webVR here.

-2. The office as a place where work gets done and coworkers meet, which may look vastly different when not constrained by physical buildings (in development).
+2. The office as a place where work gets done and coworkers meet, which may look vastly different when not constrained by physical buildings.

 1. Virtual Office 2015